meri-imperiumi/dashboard/README.md

 * Test with more data providers/conversions
 * Implement partial redraw of the screen to cater for high frequency data
+* Ability to switch screen based on Bluetooth signal (or any other input like NMEA switch)
 * Design casing for the display and Raspberry Pi
 * (maybe) test outdoor usage